 See The Oxford Companion to Ships and the Sea, ed.
 Peter Kemp, (OUP, 1976) for fuller descriptions of these and other vessels mentioned below.

-[line 11] tack in this context to bring a sailing-vessel head to wind and across it so to bring the wind on the opposite side so she can beat up to windward in a series of zig-zags.
+[line 11] tack: in this context to bring a sailing-vessel head to wind and across it so as to bring the wind on the opposite side.
+Then she can beat up to windward in a series of zig-zags.

-Kipling used the image of an ark (‘r -k’) several times as a sort of signature in the drawings he made (right) for the Just So Stories.
-See also “A Truthful Song” in Rewards and Fairies.
+Kipling used the image of Noah’s Ark, wrecked on Mount Ararat after the Flood (ark = r -k’) several times as a sort of signature in the drawings he made for the Just So Stories, as we have from tim,e to time in this Guide.

-[line 25] Confucian sea-board Confucius (551-479 B.C.) the celebrated Chinese sage whose teachings were followed in Imperial China – hence the sea-coast of that country.
+[line 25] Confucian sea-board: Confucius (551-479 B.C.) was the celebrated Chinese sage whose teachings were followed in Imperial China – hence the sea-coast of that country.

-[line 39] belay make a rope fast round a belaying-pin, bollard etc.
+[line 39] belay: make a rope fast around a belaying-pin, bollard, etc.

-[line 47] Socotra an island in the entrance to the Gulf of Aden off southern Arabia.
+[line 47] Socotra: an island at the entrance to the Gulf of Aden, off southern Arabia.